Icinga/icinga2/doc/21-development.md

 You need a free Microsoft account to download and also store your preferences.

+Install the following Workloads:

+* C++ Desktop
+* .NET Desktop

-Choose these individual components on Visual Studio 2017:
+In addition also choose these individual components on Visual Studio 2017:

 * .NET
     * .NET Framework 4.6 targeting pack